 Transmission typically occurs when:

-- You then touch your face, which gives the virus an entry point via your mouth, nose, or eyes.
+- You touch your face with your hands that have virus particles on them, which gives the virus an entry point via your mouth, nose, or eyes.

 According to the

 In fact, the Delta variant is believed to be twice as infectious as other versions of the novel coronavirus.
 Some experts suggest that mutations, such as changes to the virus’s spike protein, may make the altered virus (the variant) stick more tightly to our cells once the virus invades the body.